Kimpembe signs new four-year PSG contract

 A product of PSG's youth system, Kimpembe has played 136 competitive games for the club, scoring once.

-"The club wishes Presnel continued success in his career in the Paris Saint-Germain colours," a club statement read.
+"The club wishes Presnel continued success in his career in the Paris Saint-Germain colours," the club said in a statement.

-PSG is due to face Le Havre in a friendly match on Monday (AEST), its first outing since it beat Borussia Dortmund 2-0 in the UEFA Champions League Round of 16 second leg on 12 March (AEST).
+PSG are due to face Le Havre in a friendly match on Sunday, their first outing since they beat Borussia Dortmund 2-0 in the Champions League last-16 second leg on March 11.

-Its next competitive game is the Coupe de France final against Saint-Etienne on 25 July (AEST).
+Their next competitive game is the Coupe de France final against Saint-Etienne on July 24.